 A date on which ownership rights are transferred from a seller to the buyer and the buyer takes possession of the property.

 A mortgage that cannot be paid off (in part or in full) before the end of the term without incurring penalties.
 Usually, the lender allows some room for limited pre-payments, however, payments exceeding the allowed limit will result in prepayment charges.

-Is an Offer to Purchase that is subject to certain conditions, for example, mortgage approval.
+This is an Offer to Purchase that is subject to certain conditions, for example, mortgage approval.
 A time limit is usually stipulated for the conditions to be met.

-A mortgage taken out by a borrower who has a down payment that is 20% or more of the purchase price of the house.
+This is a mortgage taken out by a borrower who has a down payment that is 20% or more of the purchase price of the house.
 In this case, it is not mandatory for the borrower to obtain mortgage insurance on the loan.

 A new offer made in response to a previous offer by either the buyer or seller.
-For example, when a buyer makes an offer to the seller (vendor), the seller may make a counter offer, amending some of the terms of the original offer.
-A counter offer effectively rejects the original offer, and specifies a time limit for the other individual to either accept or reject it.
+For example, when a buyer makes an offer to the seller (vendor), the seller may make a counteroffer, amending some of the terms of the original offer.
+A counteroffer effectively rejects the original offer and specifies a time limit for the other individual to either accept or reject it.

 Credit Report or Credit Score

 A lender uses the borrower’s credit report or score to assess their creditworthiness i.e. the probability that they could default on their loan.